 Track 14: Biomass

-Biomass is biological material derived from living or recently living organisms.
-It most often refers to plants or plant-based materials which are specifically called lignocellulose biomass.
-As an energy source, biomass can either be used directly via combustion to produce heat, or indirectly after converting it to various forms of biofuel.
-Conversion of biomass to biofuel can be achieved by different methods which are broadly classified into: thermal, chemical, and biochemical methods.
-Wood remains the largest biomass energy source to date; examples include forest residues (such as dead trees, branches and tree stumps), yard clippings, wood chips and even municipal solid waste.
-In the second sense, biomass includes plant or animal matter that can be converted into fibers or other industrial chemicals, including biofuels.
-Industrial biomass can be grown from numerous types of plants including miscanthus, switch grass, hemp, corn, poplar, willow, sorghum, sugarcane, bamboo, and a variety of tree species, ranging from eucalyptus to oil palm (palm oil).
-Biomass can be converted to other usable forms of energy like methane gas or transportation fuels like ethanol and biodiesel.
+Biomass is biological material derived from living or recently living organisms, most commonly plant-based materials known as lignocellulosic biomass.
+As an energy source, biomass can be used directly through combustion to produce heat, or converted into various biofuels via thermal, chemical, or biochemical methods.
+Wood remains the largest source of biomass energy, including forest residues, yard clippings, wood chips, and municipal solid waste.
+Biomass also encompasses plant or animal matter that can be processed into fibers, industrial chemicals, or biofuels.
+Industrial biomass can be cultivated from a wide range of plants such as miscanthus, switchgrass, hemp, corn, poplar, willow, sorghum, sugarcane, bamboo, and tree species like eucalyptus and oil palm.
+Biomass can ultimately be converted into usable energy forms, including methane gas, ethanol, and biodiesel.

 Track 15: Bioethanol